doocs/leetcode/solution/0100-0199/0184.Department Highest Salary/README_EN.md

 | id          | int     |
 | name        | varchar |
 +-------------+---------+
-In SQL, id is the primary key column for this table.
+id is the primary key (column with unique values) for this table.
 It is guaranteed that department name is not <code>NULL.</code>
 Each row of this table indicates the ID of a department and its name.
 </pre>

 <p>&nbsp;</p>

-<p>Find employees who have the highest salary in each of the departments.</p>
+<p>Write a solution to find employees who have the highest salary in each of the departments.</p>

 <p>Return the result table in <strong>any order</strong>.</p>